OceanDataTools/sealog-server/README.md

 Sealog event-logging server
 Sealog is intended as a general purpose eventlogging framework that is independent of any particular user-interface.
 All interactions with the Sealog Server are done via the [Sealog Server's RESTful API](<https://sealog.oceandatatools.org:9200/sealog-server/documentation>).

-This allows for users to develop their own user interfaces for adding, editing and exporting events or extend the functionality of other systems to dynamically submit events.
+This allows for users to develop their own user interfaces for adding, editing and exporting events or extend the functionality of 3rd-party systems to dynamically submit events.
 It's even possible to develop hardware-based clients (physical buttons) using cheap network-aware microcontrollers (i.e Ardinuo w/Ethernet Shield).

 Almost all calls to the API are authenticated using Java Web Tokens (JWT).
 The only exceptions are the requests related to self-registration of new users and requests to obtaining JWTs (using standard user/pass login creditionals).